profmikegreene/conference-proposals/drafts/educause-2018.md

 ### Session Title
 Max Words: 10

-* Building a student-first NGDLE that embraces faculty and department choice.
+- **Sustainable innovation + faculty choice + student-centered design = NGDLE futures**
-* Sustainable innovation + faculty choice + student-centered design = Our future
+- Building a student-first NGDLE that embraces faculty and department choice.

 ### Session Overview
 Max Words: 50 In fewer than 50 words, state what you will cover during your session.
 If accepted, this abstract will appear in the program.
 Please be concise, accurate, and clear.

-Come hear how teams at Penn State and Duke University, institutions sharing decentralized academic and IT cultures are building the future of learning technology.
-Fueled by open source technologies and standards, we're embracing users desire to choose their technology and pedagogy in a sustainable, supportable learning technology ecosystem.
+Hear how teams at Penn State University and Duke University, institutions sharing decentralized academic and IT cultures, are building their learning technology ecosystems.
+Fueled by open source technology and standards, they are embracing user desires by allowing pedagogy to inform and shape technology selection in sustainably implemented ecosystems.

 ### Keywords
 1 to 5 keyword(s) which are most applicable to your session content.

 * Keyword 1 - NGDLE
 * Keyword 2 - User Experience (UX)
-* Keyword 3 - LRNWebComponents
+* Keyword 3 - Webcomponents
 * Keyword 4 - App Store
 * Keyword 5 - Open Source